Q27. Where do we find a list of MiFID financial instruments?

 - • shares in companies (whether listed or unlisted, admitted to trading or otherwise), comparable interests in partnerships and other entities and equivalent securities;

 - • bonds and other forms of securitised debt;

 - • depositary receipts in respect of the instruments above;

 - • securities giving the right to acquire or sell transferable securities (for example, warrants, options, futures and convertible bonds); and

 - • securitised cash-settled derivatives, including certain futures, options, swaps and other contracts for differences relating to transferable securities, currencies, interest rates or yields, commodities or other indices or measures.

 Examples of instruments which, in our view, do not amount to transferable securities include securities that are only capable of being sold to the issuer (as is the case with some industrial and provident society interests) and OTC derivatives concluded by a confirmation under an ISDA master agreement.

 Q29.
 What are units in collective investment undertakings (C3)?

-This category of financial instrument includes units in regulated and unregulated collective investment schemes and units or shares in an AIF (whether or not the AIF is also a collective investment scheme).3 In our view, in accordance with article 1.2(a) and 2.1(o) of the Prospectus Directive, units or shares in an AIF include3 shares in closed-ended corporate schemes, such as shares in investment trust companies, and so3 are also units3 in collective investment undertakings for this purpose (as well as being. transferable securities).
+This category of financial instrument includes units in regulated and unregulated collective investment schemes.
+In our view, in accordance with article 1.2(a) and 2.1(o) of the Prospectus Directive, shares in closed-ended corporate schemes, such as shares in investment trust companies, are also units in collective investment undertakings for this purpose (as well as being. transferable securities).

 Q30.
 Which types of financial derivative fall within MiFID scope (C4, C8 and C9)?